DJ LeMahieu Preview, Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks eighth in the league.

-- The Rays' 3.90 team ERA ranks sixth among all MLB pitching staffs.
+- The Rays' 3.87 team ERA ranks sixth among all league pitching staffs.

-- Rays pitchers combine to surrender 138 home runs (1.1 per game), the fifth-fewest in baseball.
+- Rays pitchers combine to give up 138 home runs (1.1 per game), the fourth-fewest in baseball.

-- The righty's most recent appearance was on Saturday against the Los Angeles Angels, when he went six innings, surrendering five earned runs while giving up eight hits.
+- The right-hander last pitched on Tuesday against the Colorado Rockies, when he tossed 5 1/3 innings, allowing four earned runs while giving up seven hits.

-- In 14 games this season, the 30-year-old has a 3.35 ERA and 12.3 strikeouts per nine innings, while allowing a batting average of .209 to opposing hitters.
+- The 27-year-old has a 4.27 ERA and 8 strikeouts per nine innings in 21 games this season, while giving up a batting average of .277 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.